Hemolytic Disease of the Fetus and Newborn

 Determination of Fetal Genotype

-Polymerase chain reaction (PCR) on amniotic fluid obtained via amniocentesis is the most common invasive technique used to determine the fetal genotype.
+Polymerase chain reaction (PCR) testing of amniotic fluid obtained via amniocentesis is the most common invasive technique used to determine the fetal genotype.
 The use of chorionic villus samples is not recommended due to the risk of fetomaternal hemorrhage.
-Noninvasive fetal RhD genotyping with maternal cell-free, fetal-derived DNA can be used to avoid these procedure-related risks; however, it is not routinely performed in the U.S. at this time.
-Noninvasive genotyping for other HDFN-associated antigens may also be employed in the future but is not common practice currently in the U.S. If the results of noninvasive genotyping are inconclusive, or if the antigen in question cannot be noninvasively genotyped, invasive testing may be warranted.
+Noninvasive fetal RHD genotyping with maternal cell-free, fetal-derived DNA can be used to avoid these procedure-related risks; however, this testing is not routinely performed in the U.S. at this time.
+Noninvasive genotyping for other HDFN-associated antigens may also be employed in the future but is not common practice in the U.S. currently. , If the results of noninvasive genotyping are inconclusive, or if the antigen in question cannot be noninvasively genotyped, invasive testing may be warranted.
 If the fetus is negative for the antigen in question, further testing may not be necessary, although noninvasive monitoring can be considered.

 Fetal Status Monitoring